Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Introduction

-(2) Two new methods are presented for optimization over a class of noisy network.
-Existing works in same literature like \cite{n2}, \cite{n3} are all Euclidean projection based.
+(1) New method DSCMD-N is presented for distributed optimization over a class of noisy network.
+Existing works in the same literature such as \cite{n2}, \cite{n3} are all Euclidean projection based.
 By presenting DSCMD-N method, we extend these former works to a more general setting in the proposed network model.
-Since Bregman divergence is utilized, the underlying geometry structure of distributed optimization problem is better reflected.
+In contrast to previous work in the same literature (e.g. \cite{n3}), since the Bregman divergence is utilized, the underlying geometry structure of distributed optimization problem is better reflected.
 The flexible selection of mirror map (distance generating function) can enable us to generate efficient updates to face the noisy network optimization.
-As a special case, when we take distance generating function as $\f{1}{2}\|\cdot\|^2$ and consider the regularization term $\chi_i=0$, the DSCMD-N method degenerates to the Euclidean projection-based method that former works have discussed on noisy network optimization.
-Also, in order to solve problem \eqref{problem2} when a global regularization term is considered, we provide the other related different class of method DSCDA-N to solve it.
-This method stands as a counterpart of DSCMD-N. Also, to the best of our knowledge, this is the first dual averaging type method that is fit for optimization over noisy network.
+As special cases, when we take distance generating function as the norm squared function $\f{1}{2}\|\cdot\|^2$, the entropy induced function $\sum_{i=1}^n[x]_i\ln[x]_i$ or $l_p$ norm squared function $\f{1}{2}\|\cdot\|_p^2$, and take $\chi_i$ as some specific regularizers, the DSCMD-N method can include a wide range of algorithm class that previous works on noisy network optimization does not consider.
+In addition, the intrinsic results among the network noise, non-Euclidean structure and the composite terms are provided (Theorem \ref{thm1}).

-(3) The convergence behavior for DSCMD-N and DSCDA-N are investigated comprehensively.
-We obtain two types of convergence bounds for expected error: expected bound and high probability bound.
-The bounds are in terms of some cross terms consisting of stochastic gradient stepsizes $\{\aaa_t\}$ and communication noise decreasing rate $\{r_t\}$.
-The stepsize selection is comprehensively analyzed under effects of different network noise decreasing rates.
+(2) The convergence behaviors for DSCMD-N are comprehensively investigated.
+We obtain two types of error bounds for expected error: expected bound and high probability bound.
+The bounds are in terms of some cross terms consisting of stepsizes $\{\aaa_t\}$ and communication noise decaying rate $\{r_t\}$.
+The stepsize selection is comprehensively conducted under effects of $\{r_t\}$ in different orders.
 The corresponding convergence rates are obtained.
-All these rates are first achieved in the setting of optimization over noisy network.
-We also show that the optimal expected rate and high probability of $O(\f{1}{\sqrt{T}})$ can be obtained under some conditions on stepsizes and noise decreasing rate.
-The almost sure convergence type results are derived for the local sequence.
+To the best of our knowledge, all these rates are first achieved in the setting of optimization over noisy network.
+We also show that the optimal expected rate and high probability of $O(\f{1}{\sqrt{T}})$ can be obtained under some conditions on $\{\aaa_t\}$ and $\{r_t\}$.
+Furthermore, a new almost sure convergence type result is derived for the local sequence.
+This result is new in the literature of distributed optimization.